Guides to shaping great products

 You can download a blank canvas template to quickly systematize your business model

-Freemium (aka Coursera business model)
+Freemium (Coursera business model)

 Give users a freebie and offer a more advanced plan as an upgrade.
 What could be easier?